vraudszus/ClanManager/README.md

 - To use Google Sheets you need a Google account.
 Then follow these steps:
     1. Create a Google Cloud project by following [this](https://developers.google.com/workspace/guides/create-project) guide and [activate](https://developers.google.com/workspace/guides/enable-apis) the "Google Sheets API".
     2. Create OAuth client ID credentials by following [this](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) guide.
 Make sure to add you Google account as a "test user".
 Download the credentials in JSON format.
 Place the file in the root folder of this project and rename it to `credentials.json`.
     3. When running the tool for the first time a browser window will ask you to login into a Google account.
-Use on of the "test user" accounts.
+Use one of the "test user" accounts.
 This will create the `token.json` file that the app needs to access the Google sheet.
     4. Manually create a new spreadsheet in Google Sheets and paste the `spreadSheetId` in the `gsheet_spreadsheet_id` field in `properties.yaml` ([How to find the spreadsheetId](gsheet_spreadsheet_id)).

 ## Usage